thenativeweb/wolkenkit-chat-auth0/README.md

 This repository contains the sample application that is developed in the Auth0 blog post [Building Real-Time Web Applications using wolkenkit](https://auth0.com/blog/building-real-time-web-applications-using-wolkenkit).

 For details on how to setup and run the sample application, please refer to that blog post.
-You need to [install wolkenkit](https://github.com/thenativeweb/wolkenkit), and you have to [sign up for a free Auth0 account](https://auth0.com/signup).
+First, you need to [install wolkenkit](https://github.com/thenativeweb/wolkenkit), and you have to [sign up for a free Auth0 account](https://auth0.com/signup).
 Additionally, you have to add the certificate, the client ID and the domain of your Auth0 account as described in the blog post.

 Please note that since these data are not part of this repository, the sample application does not run out of the box.